 Parental Rights Of Unmarried Fathers

 Unlike mothers, unmarried fathers are not presumed to be the legal father at birth.
-Often, unmarried fathers at the time of the child's birth will have considerable obstacles to overcome if he wants to spend time with his child.
-"Paternity" is the process required for unmarried fathers to establish legal rights to their children.
-Until a father's paternity is established, the law does not recognize any legal relationship between him and a child.
+Often, unmarried fathers at the time of the child’s birth will have considerable obstacles to overcome if they want to spend time with their child.
+“Paternity” refers to the process by which unmarried fathers establish their legal rights to their children.
+Until a father’s paternity is established, the law does not recognize any legal relationship between him and a child.
 Additionally, an unmarried father cannot request legal or physical custody of his child, nor can he provide for the child financially, known as child support.
 When fathers do not have any legal rights, mothers have sole legal and physical custody of the child and can deny the father access to the child.
 Paternity must be established before the child turns 18.
+These rules directly affect fathers’ rights in Florida if they are not married to the child’s mother.

 Florida Parental Rights of Unmarried Fathers Attorney

-If you have questions regarding parental rights of unmarried fathers, reach out to Bacchus Law Firm today.
+If you have questions about the parental rights of unmarried fathers, please contact Bacchus Law Firm today.
 Paternity can be a sensitive topic for some families, so opening a legal case may feel overwhelming.
 Family law attorney Nisha Bacchus at Bacchus Law Firm carries years of experience practicing law and can take on your case with ease.
+Legal guidance is often necessary to protect parental rights in Florida for unmarried couples.
+Many of these matters involve South Florida paternity attorney, which determines a father’s legal rights and responsibilities under Florida law.

 Information Center